 Public computers and public or unsecured Wi-Fi networks can be dangerous places to conduct your online purchases.
 Only use trusted networks and devices when accessing or sharing financial information.
 Also, be sure your personal computers, devices, browsers, and apps are up to date to include the most recents patches.

 Use a dedicated email and strong passwords.

 Most online retailers require an email to place and confirm your order and manage your account.
 Consider using a dedicated email for all your online purchases that is separate from your personal and work email addresses.
 Not only will this keep receipts, coupons, and sale emails organized, but should your email be shared, your personal and work emails and contacts will remain more secure; and in the event it is ever compromosed, it will be easier to shut down.

 Also, always be sure to create strong passwords with any online accounts that require or store your financial information.

 Can the product be returned and if so, who pays the shipping fees?
 How long will the product take to ship?
 What does shipping cost?
 Read the fine print.
 If it is not clear or you have concerns, make the purchase elsewhere.

 Consider payment options.

-TMI.
-Do not divulge too much information to anyone on the Internet.
-If a website is asking for your social security number or driver’s license number, do not share it.
+REMEMBER: Do not divulge too much information to anyone on the Internet.
+If a website is asks for your Social Security number or driver’s license number, do not share it.

 Know your rights.